Senwes/senwes.github.io/topics/naming-sql.md

 ### Table Structures
 1. We always use word separators (underscore) to instead of spaces.
 2. Upper Camel Case table name convention is used (Aka Pascal Case).
-3. Example: FirstName, DateManagerApproved.
+	> Example: RequestStatus
+3. Auto Incremented Primary keys are always named <i>tablename</i>ID.
+	> Example: RequestStatusID
-4. Foreign Key Columns that have a relationship should be suffixed with _FK, Example: ManagerID_FK.
+4. Foreign key columns that have a relationship should be suffixed with _FK.
-5. Auto Incremented Primary keys are always named id.
-6. AutoIncrement column should be named id in small letters to keep the standard with all other tables.
-7. Foreign Keys should be named as follows (Table reference_FK), example: EmployeeDB_Main_FK.
+5. Foreign keys should be named as follows <i>pkname</i>_FK.
+	> Example: RequestStatusID_FK
-8. All Tables should always try to Implement the following 4 tables:
+7. All tables should always try to Implement the following columns:
-	DateCreated, CreatedBy, CreatedByName, DateModified, ModifiedBy, ModifiedByName, IsRemoved.
+	> DateCreated, CreatedBy, CreatedByName, DateModified, ModifiedBy, ModifiedByName, IsRemoved
-9. OneID will be used to fill CreatedBy and ModifiedBy fields.
+8. OneID will be used to fill CreatedBy and ModifiedBy fields.
-10. OneID fields are always a varchar.
+9. OneID fields are always a varchar.
-11. EmployeeNo is always int.
+10. EmployeeNo is always int.
-12. No relationship must be made FROM a table that constantly changes, SiteContactDetails or EmployeeDB.
+11. No relationship must be made FROM a table that constantly changes, SiteContactDetails or EmployeeDB.
 The reverse is allowed.
-13. If you do not need to use varchar(max), 50 or 255 etc should be used instead.
+12. If you do not need to use varchar(max), 50 or 255 etc should be used instead.
-14. For SQL Encryption, varbinary(max) is used.
+13. For SQL Encryption, varbinary(max) is used.
-15. SQL Views are always prefixed with vw.
-Example: vwEmployeeDB.
+14. SQL Views are always prefixed with vw.
+	> Example: vwEmployeeDB